Video Game: Ratchet & Clank Future: Tools Of Destruction aka: Ratchet And Clank Tools Of Destruction

 Catching Some Z's: If subtitles are turned on, Ratchet's snoring during the Hypersleep cutscene is subtitled as Zs.

 Cronk: "Hey, I just finished stacking those, you vandal!"

 Development Gag: "In the unlikely event the Dimensionator creates a time-space singularity and tears the fabric of the Universe asunder, please log an "A" bug and notify a programmer immediately." — Even yellow furry aliens follow Sony's QA procedures.

 The Groovitron was born from a scrapped gadget (known as the Rainbow Afroliser) from 2 and was mentioned in 3, due to the fact that the PS2 wouldn't have been able to handle enemies dancing and growing afros on their heads.

 Difficult, But Awesome: Two weapons fit firmly into this category, the Tornado Launcher and the Razor Claws.
-The former is controlled using Sixaxis, but is very powerful and has a wide variety of uses, some of which aren't immidiately obvious. (like keeping it stationary to act as a makeshift shield, controling it while using a different weapon, or simply bringing bolts and raretanium closer to you.)
+The former is controlled using Sixaxis, but is very powerful and has a wide variety of uses, some of which aren't immediately obvious (like keeping it stationary to act as a makeshift shield, controling it while using a different weapon, or simply bringing bolts and raretanium closer to you).
 The latter gains power the more enemies you kill in a row without taking damage, and as it is a melee weapon, this is easier said than done.
-It also boosts both Bolt AND Raretanium drop rates, and since it runs off the same principle as the Challenge Mode multiplier, you can rack up HUGE amounts of cash with it provided you're good at No Damage Runs.
+It also boosts both Bolt AND Raritanium drop rates, and since it runs off the same principle as the Challenge Mode multiplier, you can rack up HUGE amounts of cash with it provided you're good at No Damage Runs.